 - Place sweet potatoes, carrots, parsnips, acorn squash, and red onion in a large bowl.
 Add olive oil, vinegar, syrup, and thyme.
 Season generously with salt and black pepper.
 Toss to coat.

 - Spread vegetables on prepared pan(s) in a single layer.
-Roast uncovered 40-45 minutes until vegetables are softened and browned, stirring every 15 minutes while baking.
+Roast uncovered 40-45 minutes until vegetables are softened and browned, stirring halfway through.